kuritsu/pozoledf-chef-repo/README.md

 ## Next Steps

-First make sure you read every file inside the `docs` dir.
-Then read all READMEs in every other directory for more information.
+Check all READMEs in every directory for more information.